cs4241-22a/a3-persistence/README.md

 # Technical Achievements
 - Tech Achievement 1: Instead of hosting my website on Glitch, I used DigitalOcean.
 This was easier because it could pull directly from my GitHub repo.
 - Tech Achievement 2: I achieved 100% in all four lighthouse tests.
+Screenshots are provided in the "GoogleLighthouse" folder.

 # Design/Evaluation Achievements
 - Design Achievement 1: I followed the following tips from the W3C Web Accessibility Initiative: